stevenrskelton/stevenrskelton.github.io/_posts/2022-09-10-hsts-custom-domains-in-github.md

 The flexibility of `CNAME` records will create security exploits when misconfigured, but also allows for many use-cases.
-A common example would be to have a `<user>.github.io` site on `www.example.com`, plus individual repo sites on `www.example.com/repo1`, `www.example.com/repo2`, etc, plus other domains such as `repo3.com` pointing to your other repo pages.
+A common example would be to have a `<user>.github.io` site on `www.example.com`, plus individual repo sites on `www.example.com/repo1`, `www.example.com/repo2`, etc., plus other domains such as `repo3.com` pointing to your other repo pages.
 It's all done by using the GitHub Pages UI and setting all `CNAME` to `<user>.github.io`